Want to Avoid a Default Postdoc? Try an Internship (links to a report by UCSF and UC Davis)

 Benefits for a win-win-win partnership...

-Benefits to the trainee, their lab and outside organization are multiple.
-Key benefits to the trainee involve professional development, possibly in the areas of corporate communications, project management, commercial application of knowledge, technology and research methods; and the shoulder-to-shoulder expert guidance by mentors in the outside organization.
+Benefits to the participant, their advisor and outside organization are multiple.
+Key benefits to the participant involve professional development, possibly in the areas of corporate communications, project management, commercial application of knowledge, technology and research methods; and the shoulder-to-shoulder expert guidance by mentors in the outside organization.
 Benefits to the outside organization include tackling back-burner or early validation projects, connection with experts and facilities at Cornell University, a chance to test-drive future employees, and a fresh perspective to advance a venture.
-Benefits to the PI can include industry input on the development and commercial aspects of the research, connection to experts within the industry, closer alignment with the market need or user constraints, and research insight and inspiration from a different perspective.
+Benefits to the advisor can include industry input on the development and commercial aspects of the research, connection to experts within the industry, closer alignment with the market need or user constraints, and research insight and inspiration from a different perspective.
 Contact us if you are interested in creating one of these BESTernships.